Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their full potential.

 * ANY SCHOOLS WISHING TO MAKE A REFERRAL FOR A CHILD TO ATTEND HOPE ASSESSMENT CENTRE MUST CONTACT LIVERPOOL SEN DEPARTMENT*

-Hope school has an Assessment Centre with a primary focus of Inclusion.
-The aim of Centre is to support children and their families in accessing a mainstream education through structured support and highly specialized staff.
+Hope School has an Assessment Centre with a primary focus of Inclusion.
+The aim of the Assessment Centre is to promote and support children to demonstrate a high standard of behaviour.
+Promote self-awareness, self-control and acceptance of responsibility for our own actions.

 Any questions regarding the assessment Centre should be asked via Mr M Gorman: email@example.com or 0151 3633130